Bridges in Kyiv: Metro Bridge

 The auto-and-rail Metro Bridge (50°26′35″N 30°33′50″E), engineered by G. Fux and Y. Inosov and built in 1965.
 The bridge is used for both the Sviatoshynsko-Brovarska Line of Kyiv Metro and automobile traffic (being part of the Brovary Parkway).
 The Metro bridge consists of two spans as it links the central Hydropark island as well as the left and right banks.
-The larger span consists of an elevated central Metro span and side automobile spans on separate, lower estacades.
+The larger span consists of an elevated central Metro deck and side automobile decks on separate, lower spans.
 Both the Metro and automobile paths have a distinct arched contour.
 This was because the Metro line continues into the hill of the right bank with the Dnipro station.

-The smaller span called Rusanovsky Bridge which links the Hydropark with the left bank is a more conventional level estacade with two northern traffic lanes and a southern Metro path.
+The smaller span called Rusanivskyi Bridge, which links the Hydropark with the left bank, is a conventional, level span, with two northern traffic lanes and a southern Metro path.

 Paton Bridge

-The 1,543 metres long automobile-only Paton Bridge (50°25′38″N 30°34′55″E), built in 1953, is the longest of the Dnieper bridges in the city.
+The 1,543 meters long automobile-only Paton Bridge (50°25′38″N 30°34′55″E), built in 1953, is the longest of the Dnieper bridges in the city.
 It was the first fully welded steel construction of such length in the world to the date of completion and it was the longest bridge in Europe at that time.
 The bridge was named after Evgeny Paton, the famous welding engineer who developed the technology for the structure.
 He died a few weeks before the construction was completed, never seeing his masterpiece.

 Initially carrying the automotive traffic and cross-Dnieper tram lines, the bridge have recently been renovated.
 The tram rails were removed and the electric trolley bus infrastructure was added to the bridge.
 Shutting down the tram line that historically served the bridge has met the mixed reception from the Kyivites, despite the municipal authorities claimed that the tram service over the bridge has become impractical.

 The bridge currently has 3 traffic lanes in both directions and one reversible lane connecting Pechersk to the Left Bank.